spatulatom/frontend-eventsbook/README.md

 Multer middleware library is used for uploading multipart/form-data (photos), bcrypt library for hashing password and jsonwebtoken for creating login token.

-All sorts of errors that are being handled on the back end with custom error messages are dispalyed on the fronend for better UX.
+All sorts of errors that are being handled on the back end with custom error messages sent to the frontend for better UX.

 As for the CSS styling, Block/Element/Modifier convention is being followed.